 Sunna has been a public educator and community organizer in KW for over 15 years, and is a leader in the Rainbow community.
 She has worked with municipal and regional government, police services, academic institutions and community groups to provide workshops and training on improving diversity and inclusion for all in our community.

-She has worked extensively with diverse populations including LGBTQ2SIAA, multicultural communities, religious communities, youth, seniors, people with developmental disabilities, victims and offenders of crime, and many others on issues such as:
+She has worked extensively with diverse populations including LGBTQ+, multicultural communities, religious communities, youth, seniors, people with developmental disabilities and many others on issues such as:

 - Trauma and Abuse

 - Depression and Mood Disorders

 - Borderline Personality and Attachment Disorders

 - Complex PTSD

 - Psychosis Recovery